 An information system (IS) audit or information technology(IT) audit is an examination of the controls within an entity's Information technology infrastructure.
-These reviews may be performed in conjunction with a financial statement audit, internal audit, or other form of attestation engagement.
+These reviews may be performed in conjunction with a financial statement audit, internal audit, or other forms of attestation engagement.

 We collect and evaluate the evidence of an organization's information systems, practices, and operations.
 Obtain evidence whether the organization's information systems safeguard assets, maintains data integrity, and are operating effectively and efficiently to achieve the organization's goals or objectives.

-In this phase we plan the information system coverage to comply with the audit objectives specified by the Client and ensure compliance to all Laws and Professional Standards.
-The first thing is to obtain an Audit Charter from the Client detailing the purpose of the audit, the management responsibility, authority and accountability of the Information Systems Audit function.
+In this phase, we plan the information system coverage to comply with the audit objectives specified by the Client and ensure compliance to all Laws and Professional Standards.
+The first thing is to obtain an Audit Charter from the Client detailing the purpose of the audit, the management responsibility, authority, and accountability of the Information Systems Audit function.

-In this phase we conduct the audit, collect the evidence and document our audit work.
+In this phase, we conduct the audit, collect the evidence, and document our audit work.
 We achieve this objective through:

 Upon the performance of the audit, QRC's Information Systems Auditor produces and appropriately report the results of the IS Audit.